connectomicslab/connectomemapper3/docs/index.rst

 License information
 *******************

 This software is distributed under the open-source license Modified BSD.
-See [license](LICENSE) for more details.
+See `license <LICENSE>`_ for more details.

 All trademarks referenced herein are property of their respective holders.